njbizzle/Offseason2024ForPortfolio/README.md

 [![](https://img.youtube.com/vi/YQFC4AxMUEw/0.jpg)](https://www.youtube.com/watch?v=YQFC4AxMUEw)

-We also made use of these tools to have the led stip indicate where the cameras detected a vision target to be.
+We also made use of these tools to have the LED strip indicate where the cameras detected a vision target to be.
 It pretty much just illuminated the LEDS that were in the direction of the target, and the number of LEDs illuminated corresponded to the target distance.
 I don't really have an easy way to set that up again and sadly I never documented it.